RemcovW2000/DACS/README.txt

 This is the composite wing analysis toolbox I'm making.
-It's currently definitely a work in progress but definitely a project I'm proud of.
+It's 100% a work in progress, and may not always be stable.

 The easiest way to run an example of what the code actually does, is to run the streamlit app with the following command:

 streamlit run Toolbox\streamlit_app.py

-In the streamlit file under /Toolbox/streamlit_app.py, the wing is fully defined, the definition is unfortunately quite complex and difficult to operate.
+In the streamlit file under /Toolbox/streamlit_app.py, the wing geometry and materials are fully defined, the definition is unfortunately quite complex and difficult to operate.
 More complete documentation would be necessary for it to be easily usable for other users.

 I wrote some documentation which shows the overall flow of the code, as well as the class structure.
 It's a very simplified overview.
 It's a html page made using sphinx, please check it out in /docs/build/html/index.html.
 In pycharm it's possible